Rigby Group

 The Rigby Group is the parent company of several privately owned businesses operating across Europe, the Middle East and North Africa.

 The Rigby Group, incorporated in 1997, began its business activities in 1975.
 The net assets of The Rigby Group are estimated at over £500 million at the end of 2023.

 In 2013 the company was ranked 13th in the Sunday Times’ Top Track 100 listing of the UK’s fastest growing private enterprises.

 History

-The Rigby Group was originally founded as a small computer recruitment company based in Birmingham, named Specialist Computer Recruitment (SCC).
+The Rigby Group was founded in 1975 as Specialist Computer Recruitment, a computer recruitment company based in Birmingham.